SamMase/EmployeeManagment/README.md

 # EmployeeManagment
-This is a Employee Managment Java Project.
+This is my Employee Managment Java Project.